 Check if your PC will run Windows 11 22H2

 To determine if your computer is compatible with Windows 11 22H2, use these steps:

 Search for regedit and click the top result to open the Registry.

 Navigate to the following path:

-Confirm that the DestBuildNum is set to 22621, the final build of version 22H2.
+Check that the DestBuildNum is set to 22621 to confirm the device is compatible with version 22H2.

 Confirm the UpEx and UpExU strings are set to Green.
 If they are set to Red, the computer isn’t compatible with version 22H2.

 Check the RedReason to learn why the device isn’t compatible.
 For example, missing TPM and Secure Boot features.
 If it reads None, then the device can be upgraded to the latest version.